 Meeting the frog

-When you are ready, we will begin our work with Kambo.
+When you are ready, you will begin your communion with the frog.

 For safety purposes a single test point will be used.
 From there your response and sensitivity will be assessed, and you may have more points added.

 Kambo is non-psychoactive, and its effects are generally physical in nature.
 Your experience will be different each time.

 Rapid heartbeat, feeling hot or cold, tingling, sweating, shaking, crying, feeling lightheaded, headache, facial swelling (becoming “frog faced”), dry/swollen throat, discomfort, nausea, vomiting, and diarrhea.

 Throughout your experience it helps to breathe slowly and deeply into your belly while sitting straight up- this creates a straight channel for the energy to flow through easily.